 - Economically important genetically modified organisms can be created too.

 The molecular scissor, genetically modified nuclease enzyme plays an important role in the gene-editing technique.
 Therefore, depending on the types of nuclease there are several techniques used since long in genetic engineering.
 Three major techniques are enlisted here:

 - CRISPR-CAS9 (clustered regularly interspaced short palindromic repeats)

 The difference between the ZFNs and TALENs are only because of the use of different molecules.

 The ZFN technique was introduced in early 1991 by Palvetich and Pabo.
-The Zinc finger proteins are an artificially engineered protein binds to the specific location into the targeted site.
-The ZNFs bind to the 3 to 4 nucleotide away from the cutting site.
+The Zinc finger proteins are an artificially engineered protein binds to the specific location at the target site.
+The ZNFs bind to the 3 to 4 nucleotides away from the cleaving site.

-The TALEN works similar to ZFNs However, it can cut the larger sequence efficiently than ZNFs.
-In TALEN the Fok1 cuts the double-stranded DNA for gene editing.
+The TALEN works similarly to ZFNs However, it can cut the larger sequence efficiently than ZNFs.
+In TALEN the Fok1 cuts the double-stranded DNA instead of single-stranded one.

 The graphical representation of both the techniques are given into the figure below,

-Zinc finger nuclease, Transcriptional activator-like effector based nuclease and meganuclease are the traditional techniques which are not applicable in the recent day due to several limitations.
+Zinc finger nuclease, Transcriptional activator-like effector based nuclease and meganuclease are the traditional techniques that are not applicable in the recent day due to several limitations.

 - These techniques are time-consuming and costly.
 More time and cost are required to engineer artificial proteins such as TALEN and ZFNs.